davidgriesel/02_flu_risk_forecasting/README.md

 *This project was completed as part of the [CareerFoundry Data Analytics Program](https://careerfoundry.com/en/courses/become-a-data-analyst/).*

 ## Overview
 A medical staffing agency that supplies temporary personnel to clinics and hospitals across the United States is preparing for the upcoming 2018/19 influenza season.
-The project analyses historical influenza data to identify high-risk population groups through correlation analysis between age and deaths, examines seasonal patterns to determine the start and end of flu season, and develops a state-level risk profile to forecast when, where, and how many staff would be required.
+The project analyses historical influenza and population data to identify high-risk population groups through correlation analysis between age and deaths, examine seasonal patterns to determine the start and end of flu season, and develop a state-level risk profile to forecast when, where, and how many staff would be required.
 <br><br>

 ## Tools